-Burma's Developing Democracy Imperiled by Brutal Persecution of Rohingya People
+Burma's Developing Democracy Imperiled By Brutal Persecution Of Rohingya People

-In the midst of a difficult transition to democracy the government of Burma, or Myanmar, is engaging in widespread persecution of the Rohingya people.
-Stateless and Muslim, more than a million Rohingya are concentrated in Rakhine state.
+In the midst of a difficult transition to democracy, the government of Burma, or Myanmar, is engaging in widespread persecution of the Rohingya people.
+Stateless and Muslim, more than 1 million Rohingya are concentrated in Rakhine state.
 Many have fled to neighboring Bangladesh.

 The reaction of Nobel Laureate Aung San Suu Kyi to the violence surprised her international admirers.
 Suu Kyi heroically led her nation’s long fight for democracy.
 Barred from the presidency by a constitutional provision imposed for that sole purpose, she serves as state counsellor, effectively “above” the formal president, a long-time political ally.
-Yet she has responded to the ethnic cleansing, mass rape, and murder of thousands of Rohingya as a Burman nationalist, denying the problem’s existence.
+Yet she has responded to the ethnic cleansing, mass rape and murder of thousands of Rohingya as a Burman nationalist, denying the problem’s existence.
 Indeed, after the latest round of government violence she claimed that “fake news” was “promoting the interest of the terrorists.”

 The Rohingya, viewed by Burma’s Buddhist majority as a foreign import brought in to labor in the British colony, long have suffered.
-Stripped of their citizenship by the military junta which ruled the country for a half century, the Rohingya lack political representation, access to adequate education, family planning, health care, justice, public employment, and other benefits and services, as well as the right to move freely.
+Stripped of their citizenship by the military junta that ruled the country for a half century, the Rohingya lack political representation, access to adequate education, family planning, health care, justice, public employment and other benefits and services, as well as the right to move freely.
 The lack of political representation means “local communities are generally unable to influence political processes affecting their lives, and have few meaningful mechanisms to voice their grievances,” explained the Advisory Commission on Rakhine State.
 Progress on citizen verification under the 1982 Citizenship Law has been painfully slow.
 Roughly 120,000 Rohingya were stuck in refugee camps following a violent spasm in 2012.

-Increasingly some formerly peaceful Rohingya have turned to violence.
+Increasingly, some formerly peaceful Rohingya have turned to violence.
 In late August the so-called Arakan Rohingya Salvation Army (ARSA) assaulted a military base and police stations, triggering retaliation by the Burmese military and nationalist mobs.
 Nearly 400,000 residents have fled, most to Bangladesh—a poor nation unable to provide for its own citizens—fearing further attacks after widespread murder and mayhem, including the destruction of entire villages.
 Buddhists as well as Muslims sought to escape the violence.
-The latest incident was better organized than a similar event last October against Rakhine border guards, which also sparked murderous reprisals that killed 1000 Rohingya and sent another 90,000 fleeing.
+The latest incident was better organized than a similar event last October against Rakhine border guards, which also sparked murderous reprisals that killed 1,000 Rohingya and sent another 90,000 fleeing.

 Evidence of widespread atrocities includes satellite imagery documenting the mass burning of villages.
 Chris Lewa of the Arakan Project, which monitors events in Rakhine State, said the military mimicked its depredations of last fall: “Renewed clearance operations have indeed resulted in an increase of human rights abuses by security forces.
 It’s burning, burning, burning, and killing on site.”
 Unfortunately, Burma’s government has banned most journalists and made it difficult for outsiders, including UN investigators, to document events in Rakhine.